ssmilecl/terraform_workshop/MTU/5.1 terraform remote state/README.md

 This simple demo shows the difference between **local state** and **remote state** using just a single S3 bucket resource.
 The focus is on understanding state management and collaboration concepts.

+**🎯 Key Feature**: Automatic bucket naming with random suffix prevents conflicts when multiple students use the same code!

+**🔗 Integration**: The backend created here is also used by experiment **5.2 terraform cicd** - complete this experiment first!

 ## What You'll Learn

 1. **Local State**: State stored locally with local-only locking
 2. **Remote State**: State stored in S3 with distributed locking via DynamoDB
 3. **Why Remote State**: Enables team collaboration and prevents conflicts
+4. **Shared Backend**: How multiple Terraform projects can share the same remote backend

 ## Demo Setup